manuelernestog/astropod/README.md

 # Astropod
-Host your podcast for free on github pages.
+Host your serverless podcast for free with Astropod.